 Ready to choose a Medicare Plan?
 We suggest you make your first stop Medicare.gov’s plan tool.
 There you can enter information about your income, the Medicare Parts you already have, your drugs, and healthcare needs and the tool will help you shop for and compare plans.
 Call 1-800-MEDICARE (1-800-633-4227) for help.

 Original Medicare Enrollment Overview

-When you enroll in Original Medicare you’ll get Medicare Part A (Hospital Insurance) which covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care and Medicare Part B (Medical Insurance) covers certain doctors’ services, outpatient care, medical supplies, and preventive services.
+When you enroll in Original Medicare, you’ll get Medicare Part A (Hospital Insurance) which covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+Medicare Part B (Medical Insurance) covers certain doctors’ services, outpatient care, medical supplies, and preventive services.
 Learn more about how Medicare works here.

 How to Enroll in Original Medicare

 To enroll in Medicare, go to ssa.gov and sign up online.
 Medicare enrollment for Part A and Part B takes less than 10 minutes.
 You can also enroll in Medicare by visiting your local Social Security office or by calling Social Security at 1-800-772-1213.
 TTY users should call TTY 1-800-325-0778, or if you worked for a railroad, call the RRB at 1-877-772-5772.